laujan/ProposalManager/Setup/Automated Setup.md

 AzureSubscription|The name (id also works) of the azure subscription you want the resource group to be deployed to.
 ApplicationName|The name of the application (for example, "ProposalManager").
 IncludeBot|FLAG; Include this parameter only if you also want the bot to be deployed by this script.
 Otherwise, don't include it.
+IncludeAddins|FLAG; Specify only if you want the addins (Proposal Creation & Project Smart Link) to be deployed alongside the application.
+SqlServerAdminUsername|If IncluddeAddins was specified, this is the sql server admin username for the project smart link sql server.
+This sql server is created by this script; it does not exist beforehand.
+Therefore, you don't need to look up the value for this parameter but rather invent it now and take note of what you input.
+If IncludeAddins was not specified, this parameter is ignored.
+SqlServerAdminPassword|If IncluddeAddins was specified, this is the sql server admin password for the project smart link sql server.
+This sql server is created by this script; it does not exist beforehand.
+Therefore, you don't need to look up the value for this parameter but rather invent it now and take note of what you input.
+If IncludeAddins was not specified, this parameter is ignored.
 BotAzureSubscription|OPTIONAL; The name or id of the Azure subscription to register the bot in; it has to belong to the tenant identified by the OfficeTenantName parameter; if not included, you have to register the bot by hand by following the getting started guide and provide the bot name when prompted so.
 AdminSharePointSiteUrl|OPTIONAL; The url of the admin sharepoint site; if none is provided, the default one will be used.
 Force|FLAG; Specify only if you explicitly intend to overwrite an existing installation of Proposal Manager.